fukangwei/New_Blog_MarkDown/软件与硬件问题/NAO机器人编程.md

 );
 ```

 Makes the robot walk at the given `velocity`.
 This is `a non-blocking` call.
-Parameters:

 - `x`: Fraction of `MaxStepX`.
 Use negative for backwards `[-1.0 to 1.0]`.
 - `y`: Fraction of `MaxStepY`.
 Use negative for right `[-1.0 to 1.0]`.